codeequity/codeEquity/docs/ceManual.md

 words, no other notification can interfere with it during processing.
 The `ceJobs` queue does not address out of order operations, however, which can lead to uncommon but pernicious failures due to dependency issues.

+> This is a simplification, as some portions of jobs that do not need to be waited upon are allowed to interrupt a currently active job.
+For example, job1 may end up needing to record the raw GitHub activity related to a PEQ issue on the AWS back end.
+Since CE Server does not operate on these raw notifications, the synchronous portion of job1 may terminate without waiting for the AWS update to be constructed and sent upstream, and instead begin operating on job2.

 Many operations in GitHub generate several component notifications.
 For example, creating an issue can generate an `issue:open` notification, several `issue:assigned` notifications, several